cryptax/droidlysis/README.md

 Alternatively, you can install DroidLysis directly from PyPi (`pip3 install droidlysis`).

 4. Configure `conf/general.conf`.
-In particular make sure to change `/home/axelle` with your appropriate directories ;-)
+In particular make sure to change `/home/axelle` with your appropriate directories.

 ```
 [tools]